 - 1. Advise the mayor, council, and the planning director in matters concerning planning programs. - 2.
 Review the general plan and revisions thereof prepared by the planning director or at the request of the council.
-The commission shall hold public hearings on such plans and revisions thereof and shall transmit them, with its findings and recommendations to the council for consideration and action no later than one hundred and eighty (180) days after the final public hearing. - 3.
-Review other proposed land use ordinances and amendments thereto prepared by the director or the council and, after public hearings, transmit such ordinances with its findings and recommendations thereon to the council for consideration and action no later than one hundred and twenty (120) days after the final public hearing. - 4.
-Act as the authority in all matters relating to the Coastal Zone Management law. - 5.
-Adopt rules pursuant to land use ordinances or law. - 6.
+The commission shall hold public hearings on such plans and revisions thereof and shall transmit them, with its findings and recommendations to the council for consideration and action no later than one hundred and eighty (180) days after the final public hearing. - Review other proposed land use ordinances and amendments thereto prepared by the director or the council and, after public hearings, transmit such ordinances with its findings and recommendations thereon to the council for consideration and action no later than one hundred and twenty (120) days after the final public hearing. - 4.
+Act as the authority in all matters relating to the Coastal Zone Management law. - Adopt rules pursuant to land use ordinances or law. - 6.
 Have such other powers and duties as may be provided by law.

 Section 8-8(5).
-General Plan and Community Plans.
+General Plan.
 [The General Plan shall recognize and state the major problems and opportunities concerning the needs and the development of the county and the social, economic and environmental effects of such development and shall set forth the desired sequence, patterns and characteristics of future development.]

-- 1. The General Plan shall be developed after input from state and county agencies and the general public, and shall be based on sound policy and information. - 2.
+1. The General Plan shall be developed after input from state and county agencies and the general public, and shall be based on sound policy and

+- information. - 2.
 The General Plan shall indicate desired population and physical development patterns for each island and region within the county; shall address the unique problems and needs of each island and region; shall explain the opportunities and the social, economic, and environmental consequences related to potential developments; and shall set forth the desired sequence, patterns, and characteristics of future developments.
 The General Plan shall identify objectives to be achieved, and priorities, policies, and implementing actions to be pursued with respect to population density, land use maps, land use regulations, transportation systems, public and community facility locations, water and sewage systems, visitor destinations, urban design, and other matters related to development. - 3.
-There shall be a Citizen Advisory Committee for each community plan area.
-Each Citizen Advisory Committee shall consist of 13 members, with nine
+The planning director shall issue a report annually providing a detailed explanation of the implementation and enforcement of the General Plan and the community plans to the mayor and the council.